Randal Grichuk Player Props: Rockies vs. Marlins

 Randal Grichuk At The Plate

-- Grichuk is batting .300 with 18 doubles, a triple, five home runs and 17 walks.
+- Grichuk is hitting .299 with 18 doubles, a triple, five home runs and 17 walks.

-- Grichuk is batting .400 with two homers during his last outings and is on a four-game hitting streak.
+- Grichuk is batting .412 with one homer during his last games and is riding a six-game hitting streak.

-- Grichuk has reached base via a hit in 40 games this year (of 55 played), and had multiple hits in 19 of those games.
+- Grichuk has reached base via a hit in 42 games this season (of 57 played), and had multiple hits in 19 of those games.

-- He has homered in five games this season (9.1%), leaving the park in 2.2% of his chances at the plate.
+- He has hit a long ball in five games this season (8.8%), leaving the park in 2.1% of his plate appearances.

-- Grichuk has driven home a run in 18 games this season (32.7%), including more than one RBI in 7.3% of his games.
+- In 33.3% of his games this season, Grichuk has notched at least one RBI.
+In four of those games (7.0%) he recorded more than one RBI.

-- He has scored a run in 26 games this season, with multiple runs seven times.
+- In 47.4% of his games this season, he has scored at least once.
+And he's had seven games with multiple runs (12.3%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.